HoneycombFi/honeycomb-contracts/README.md

 # BasedVault

-BasedVault is a vault contract built on top of the Synthetix V3 protocol, utilizing the ERC-4626 standard for tokenized vaults to simplify .
+BasedVault is a vault contract built on top of the Synthetix V3 protocol, utilizing the ERC-4626 standard for tokenized vaults.
 It allows users to stake assets (e.g., USDC) and earn rewards from the Synthetix liquidity pools.

 ## Prerequisites